Up to 50% off sofas & mattresses — limited‑time deals.

 • How much effort they need when they sit, kneel, or reposition together.

-Ethan is a restless combination sleeper.
-He starts on his side, then drifts onto his back, and sometimes ends on his stomach.
-He notices quickly when a mattress limits his range or makes turns feel like work.
+Ethan is a restless combination sleeper, so he notices quickly when a mattress limits his range or makes turns feel like work.

 2.3 Jamal’s Athletic Movement Routine

-Jamal has a tall, athletic frame and often tests mattress responsiveness from a more dynamic angle.
-After sports or workouts, he needs a bed that supports stretching, kneeling, and quick pivots without feeling unstable.
+Jamal tests responsiveness from a more dynamic angle.
+After workouts, he wants a bed that can handle stretching, kneeling, and quick pivots without feeling unstable.

 His routine includes: